 The delay is expressed as a percentage of the estimated time to complete the predecessor task.

-For example, if there is a finish-start dependency with at 20% lag between on a 10 day predecessor task, the system will calculate how many days is 20% of the predecessors task duration and use that as the lag.
+For example, if there is a finish-start dependency with a 20% lag on a 10-day predecessor task, the system will calculate how many days represent 20% of the predecessors task duration and use that as the lag.
 In this case it would be 2 days after the task's completion.